llvm/llvm-project/clang/docs/HLSL/RootSignature.rst

 The string contains a collection of comma-separated clauses that describe root signature constituent components.

-There are two mechanisms to compile an HLSL root signature.
+There are three mechanisms to compile an HLSL root signature.
 First, it is possible to attach a root signature string to a particular shader via the RootSignature attribute (in the following example, using the main entry point):